janisdd/vscode-edit-csv/README.md

 - Comment row (rows starting with a comment) will only export the first cell
 	- if you accidentally added comment text to a cell other than the first cell you will notice it (color)

-- Adding new lines to comments rows (via alt + enter) will have no effect when exporting (new lines are removed in comments)
+- Adding new lines to comments rows (via alt + enter) will have no effect when exporting (lines breaks are removed in comments!)
 	- leading spaces will be removed in comment rows!

 - Starting with Version **0.1.0** the table has a context menu (right-click the table)